 Social and Ethical Issues

 To my knowledge, the main social and ethical issue that could arise from this project is the development of neural networks to process and understand source code in a context where the source code being learnt is closed source.
-For example, where the developer has not been given permission to use that program for research or testing purposes.
-The use of any of the ideas presented in this project in such a situation is unethical and is unintended in all cases.
+For example, where the developer has not been permitted to use that program for research or testing purposes.
+Using any of the ideas presented in this project in such a situation is unethical and is unintended in all cases.

 Another issue that could rise from this project is the use of neural networks to replicate the work done by the researchers referenced in the literature review without giving credit where it is needed.